Magnetic field draping around clumpy high-velocity clouds in galactic halo: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their helpful report which improved the paper.
 We acknowledge high-performance computing resources provided by the Australian National Computational Infrastructure (project ix81) in the framework of the ANU Merit Allocation Scheme.
 N. M. Mc-G acknowledges funding from the Australian Research Council in the form of DP190101571 and FL210100039.